rubygarage/circledge/introduction.md

 Language images are convenience images for common programming languages.
 These images include both the relevant language and commonly-used tools.
 A language image should be listed first under the docker key in your configuration, making it the primary container during execution.
+Only one Language image could be listed.

 CircleCI maintains images for the languages below.